• Skip to primary navigation

 Some of the links in this article may be affiliate links, meaning at no cost to you I earn a commission if you click through and make a purchase or open an account.
 I only recommend products or services that I (1) believe in and (2) would recommend to my mom.
 Advertisers have had no control, influence, or input on this article, and they never will.

 Robo-Advisors promise to make investing easy at a very low cost.
 Investors have taken notice.
-According to one estimate, automated investing platforms will manage nearly $1.5 trillion by 2023.
+According to one estimate, automated investing platforms will manage nearly $1.5 trillion by the end of the year.
 With dozens of options, however, picking the best robo-advisor can be overwhelming.

-To help, I examined about two dozen robos and narrowed them down to what I think are the top four choices.
-Note that I have used all four robo advisors that made this list.
-I’m continue to test other services and may update this list in the future.
+To help, I examined about two dozen robos and narrowed them down to what I think are the top three choices.
+Note that I have used all three robo advisors that made this list.
+I continue to test other services and will update this list in the future.

 Betterment–Best Overall Robo-Advisor